adityarn/adityarn.github.io/research.md

  <figure>
   <img src="./Images/research/AN_edited_20231208.png" alt="Polynya illustration" style="width:65%">
   <figcaption> Illustration of key processes invovled in the formation of the Maud Rise polynya.
-More details in upcoming papers which are currently under review.
-For updates, watch this space!
+Study published [here](https://doi.org/10.1126/sciadv.adj0777).
 This illustration was produced by Claudia Ofelio. </figcaption>
 </figure>